ShaigHamzaliyev/LIDAR-FWF-Data-Processing/README.md

 ##### 1) LIDAR-FWF processing Cookbook
 The jupyter notebook called LIDAR-FWF processing Cookbook contains functions for processing LİDAR FWF data.
 ##### 2) neon_fwf.py
-'neon_fwf.py' is a little python module for creating hdf files from pulsewave files.
+'neon_fwf.py' is a little python module for creating HDF files from pulsewave files.
 ##### 3) LIDAR FWF finding the best Fit.ipynb
 This notebook is a comparison of Gaussian fit and Exp.
 Gaussian fit bay some statistical analysis.
 ##### 5) Sythetic_FWF